MartOfTheNorth/csc8950-Direct_Research/README.md

 #### Result
 #### Analysis and Discussion

-### 2.1.4.
+### Part 2.1.4.
 L. Shen and P. M. Thompson, "Brain Imaging Genomics: Integrated Analysis and Machine Learning," in Proceedings of the IEEE, vol. 108, no. 1, pp. 125-162, Jan.
 2020.
 https://ieeexplore.ieee.org/abstract/document/8886705

 #### Goal: